CLIP-Mesh: Generating textured meshes from text using pretrained image-text models: Method

 As the rendered images as well as the text prompt are now encoded in the same space we can compute the similarity:

-where $i$ iterates over the images $\bm{I}_i$.
 Note that the encoder functions, $C^T$ and $C^I$, include a normalization at the end thus these are cosine similarities.
-As computing the limit Loop subdivision surface is differentiable~\cite{stam1998evaluation} and the renderer is differentiable, our entire pipeline is differentiable using the chain rule.
+As computing the limit loop subdivision surface is differentiable~\cite{stam1998evaluation} and the renderer is differentiable, our entire pipeline is differentiable using the chain rule.

-Additionally we use a laplacian regularizer on the shape of the mesh to maintain the geometry and keep it intact as used in other related work \cite{Hasselgren2021}.
+\paragraph{Laplacian Regularizer} We use a laplacian regularizer on the shape of the mesh to maintain the geometry and keep it intact as used in other related work \cite{Hasselgren2021}.
 We use the uniformly-weighted Laplacian operator: $ \delta _i = v_i - \frac{1}{|N_i|} \sum_{j \in N_i } v_j $ where $N_i$ is the set of one-ring neighbours for vertex $v_i$.
 With this formulation the laplacian regularizer can be given by:

 where $N$ is the number of vertices.
 This minimizes the difference in position between each vertex and the average position of its neighbouring vertices.